I want to share how to prepare the slurpingly delicious Taiwanese beef noodle soup.

 1. Blanch the beef

-You can use almost any cuts of beef, such as brisket, shank, and chuck.
-These cuts are tougher and have more fats than sirloin, but it is perfect for braising for a few hours.
+You can use almost any cuts of beef, such as beef shank, brisket, beef tendon, and chuck.
+These cuts are tougher and have more fats than sirloin, but they are perfect for braising for a few hours, turning into tender beef.

 You can shorten the time of braising with the pressure cooker or put it in a slow cooker overnight.
 The method is similar except adjusting the temperature and time accordingly.
-I am using the ordinary stovetop for cooking this beef noodle soup to illustrate every step.
+I use the ordinary stovetop for cooking this beef noodle soup to illustrate every step.

 - Discard the whole pot of water and the scum.
 Wash the beef with cold water or under running water to remove all the impurities.